opalmedapps/opal-admin/docs/database/migrations.md

 If an error occurs during a migration, your database may end up in an in-between or conflicting state.
 If this occurs, follow the steps below to repair your database.

+Please note that while you're encouraged to fix errors in migration files that you've introduced, it's not good practice to go into the history and edit past migrations.
+If necessary, this should only be done with agreement from the team, and in a manner that does not cause the database structure to diverge on different developers' machines.

 !!! important
     The solutions below may cause you to lose data related to the migration that failed.
 For example, if your failing migration added a field `date_of_birth`, reverting and re-migrating will cause you to lose any values entered in